Google Cloud Platform (GCP) offers load balancing and autoscaling for groups of instances.

 192.0.2.1, then forward it to a load balancer, which then directs

-it to healthy virtual machine instances.
+it to healthy VM instances.

 GCP load balancing is a managed service, which means its components are redundant and highly available.
 If a load balancing component fails, it is restarted or replaced automatically and immediately.

-The following sections discuss the autoscaling policies in general; for more information about how to set up a specific autoscaling policy, see the respective policy documentation.
+The following sections discuss the autoscaling policies in general.
+For more information about how to set up a specific autoscaling policy, see the respective policy documentation.

-For more information, see Scaling Based on CPU utilization.
+For more information, see Scaling based on CPU utilization.

 Load balancing serving capacity